Sure, Gilley's in Pasadena, Texas invented the massive honky-tonk -- but Billy Bob's Texas perfected it.

 That may be a bold statement, considering Gilley's has a John Travolta movie about it and all.
 But "The World's Largest Honky Tonk" up I-45 in the Fort Worth stockyards has become one of America's most treasured venues without the help of the dancing superstar.

 And yeah, Billy Bob's is massive and so is that dance floor.
 The sprawling concrete expanse started at 100,000 square feet and now tops 127,000 square feet.
 It's far larger than both the old and the new Gilley's.
 But what makes Billy Bob's truly one of a kind is what remains after the "holy crap this place is huge" wears off.

 Now, don't get it twisted: Billy Bob's Texas was 100% started to capitalize on the Urban Cowboy/Gilley's craze.
-But what it has grown into since then is a completely irreplaceable cornerstone of the Texas music scene.
+But what it has grown into since then is an entirely irreplaceable cornerstone of the Texas music scene.

 From Thousands of Cattle to Thousands of People